timche/docker-csgo/README.md

   timche/csgo
 ```

-- The server will be installed on a named volume `csgo` to [persist the server files](https://docs.docker.com/storage/).
+- The server will be installed on a volume named `csgo` to [ensure persistence of server files](https://docs.docker.com/storage/).
 - The server will be running on the default port `27015` on the `host` network for [optimal network performance](https://docs.docker.com/network/host/)
 - The server will be running in LAN mode since a Game Server Login Token (GSLT) is required to run the server on the internet.